Awoyalejohn/awesome-battleships/README.md

 No unfixed bugs

 ## Deployment
-- This project was deploued on Heroku
+- This project was deployed on Heroku
   - Clone the repository
   - Create a new Heroku app
   - Set the buildbacks to python and NodeJS in that order